 - Though Flatpak provides a centralized service for distribution of applications, it fully supports the decentralized distribution of applications.

 A. Enable Flatpak support for various Linux distributions

 Installing Flatpak is a two-step process.
-The first one is to install Flatpak so and then we have to add the Flathub repo from where we can install applications.
+The first one is to install Flatpak and then we have to add a Flatpak repo (here, Flathub) from where we can install applications.

 sudo apt install flatpak

-Install Flatpak on Debian, Ubuntu 16.04, Elementary OS and other Ubuntu based distributions
+Install Flatpak on Debian, Ubuntu, Elementary OS and other Ubuntu based distributions

 Debian based distros can use the official PPA to install Flatpak.
 Open a terminal and use the commands below: